frabert/ogler/docs/Tutorial.md

 ## What is a video shader?

 A video shader is a program that is executed on a video frame, and produces a new frame as output.
-For those familiar with 3D programming, it's essentially equivalent to a fragment shader (pixel shader in DirectX parlance), or to.
+For those familiar with 3D programming, it's essentially equivalent to a fragment shader (pixel shader in DirectX parlance).
 This is similar to what happens when calling `gfx_evalrect` in JSFX.

 Conceptually, this is what happens: